Chasing Ghosts: A Simulation-to-Real Olfactory Navigation Stack with Optional Vision Augmentation: Methods

 \subsection{Course}

 Finally, we transfer our solution to the real world with flight tests on the UAV.
-Our UAV is deployed over a 200 $m^2$ course, depicted in Figure \ref{fig:course}.
-We start by placing 100 mL of ethanol within a home diffuser in Room 2 as indicated by the checkered flag.
+We deploy our UAV over a 200 $m^2$ course, depicted in Figure \ref{fig:course}.
+We start by placing 100 mL of ethanol within a home diffuser in Room 2 as the checkered flag indicates.
 The diffuser diffuses the ethanol at a rate of 2.16 mL per minute.
-The diffuser is placed near an 80-cm home fan that exhausts air at 1415 liters per minute in order to develop a small plume for traceability of the compound.
-The robot starts at the far adjacent end of the map as indicated by the UAV icon in the figure.
+We place the diffuser near an 80-cm home fan that exhausts air at 1415 liters per minute in order to develop a small plume for traceability of the compound.
+The robot starts at the far adjacent end of the map as the UAV icon in the figure indicates.
 We observe 5 runs each with the target compound lying in both rooms 1 and 2.
-At the beginning of each run, the compound is given 5 minutes to disperse and form the start of a plume before the UAV is commanded for takeoff.
-After takeoff is initiated, there is no human intervention with the UAV until it sends a response back to the ground station that the source of the target compound has been found.
-Between each run, the course is vented and air measurements are taken to ensure that the next iteration may begin with a clean baseline and to encourage as reproducible results as possible.
+At the beginning of each run, we give the compound 5 minutes to disperse and form the start of a plume before we command the UAV for takeoff.
+After takeoff initiates, no human intervenes with the UAV until it sends a response back to the ground station that it has found the source of the target compound.
+Between each run, we vent the course and take air measurements to ensure that the next iteration may begin with a clean baseline and to encourage as reproducible results as possible.
 Due to the length of time needed to properly vent the course, the uncontrollable HVAC schedules within the test building, and other experimental controls needed to re-initialize to a stable environment, the number of statistical runs we can perform is limited.
 As a result, for each of the four tasks, we analyze five trials.
-We note that prior work from \cite{sniffybug-single-burgues19} and \cite{sniffybug-swarm-duisterhof21} have a low count of statistical runs (identical to ours) also suspected by these factors.
+We note that prior work from \cite{sniffybug-single-burgues19} and \cite{sniffybug-swarm-duisterhof21} has a low count of statistical runs (identical to ours), which we suspect these factors also caused.